 Returning to England I took up my nursing again, working mostly as a nurse with the terminally ill.
 I accompanied many people as they stepped from this life into the next with the regret of unwise choices made during their lifetime.
 It was during this time that I also met a lot of young women searching for their path in life.
 My desire to support them as they journeyed in their decision-making led to the start of the Vocations Discernment Group.
 Jesus himself ‘grew in wisdom and in grace’ and now, helping people make good decisions as early as possible in life has become a passion for me.
 I myself looked at more contemplative options; it was during a graced stay at Ware Carmel that I instantly knew that God wanted me to return to London and set up Cornerstone, a discernment community, and see what would emerge from that.

 Ideas of a different way of living religious life continued to come to my mind.
 I just couldn’t find what I was looking for in the existing communities I visited!
 Whilst convalescing from major surgery in Feb 2001 these ideas began to take flesh as well as the sense that Our Lady of Walsingham wanted a community dedicated specifically to her.
-She wanted sisters and, one day in the future, brothers and priests to work in her name and help people discover the joy of saying yes to God’s work in their lives, of living in the kingdom of his divine will.
+It seemed that she wanted vowed sisters, brothers and priests as well as married and single people to work in her name and help many discover the joy of saying yes to God’s work in their lives, of living in the kingdom of his divine will.
 The rest is history as one can say.
 People often ask, ‘Why start a new community?’
 I reply by saying that I can only be faithful to what God has inspired, and confirmed in so many ways, otherwise I would not be true to what is deepest in me.
 The results do not matter as God asks only for faithfulness and not for success.
 Everything is in his hands and how things unfold is up to him.
 Up to now he has provided us with everything we have needed and I do not doubt that he will continue to do so.